-NYU Long Island School of Medicine Mission & Values
+NYU Grossman Long Island School of Medicine Mission & Values

 Our mission is to develop preeminent physician leaders and a diverse workforce through scholarship and innovative medical education design, anchored in the principles of primary care and health systems science.

-Founded in 2019, NYU Long Island School of Medicine fulfills the pressing need to train the next generation of medical leaders in the fields of primary care medicine and health systems science.
+Founded in 2019, NYU Grossman Long Island School of Medicine fulfills the pressing need to train the next generation of medical leaders in the fields of primary care medicine and health systems science.
 Our accelerated three-year MD program is focused exclusively on primary care, and the costs are offset by our Tuition-Free Scholarships and other financial aid.
-MD students have the opportunity to pursue a direct link to residency training programs in internal medicine, pediatrics, obstetrics and gynecology, and general surgery at NYU Langone Hospital—Long Island through the National Resident Matching Program.
+MD students have the opportunity to pursue a directed pathway into residency training programs in internal medicine, pediatrics, obstetrics and gynecology, and general surgery at NYU Langone Hospital—Long Island through the National Resident Matching Program.